-Be specific—compare your characters to well-known characters (I picked Taylor Swift and Chuck Bartowski)
+- Be specific—compare your characters to well-known characters (I picked Taylor Swift and Chuck Bartowski)

 - Be savvy—if you can make a reference to a still-current movement that affects publishing, do, but only if it applies to you or your manuscript (Examples: WNDB, LGBTQ, Bechdel and Mako Mori feminism tests.
-Read my note on diversity movements in the hashtag section.)
+Read my note on calls for diversity in the hashtag section.)

 - Be awesome—refer to something geeky or a cult classic that hasn’t been mentioned for a while and will stir up nostalgia.
 Everybody mentions Black Panther and Buffy and recent blockbusters.
 Give me more Veronica Mars, Donnie Darko, more 80s and 90s and 00s references.

 On Fresh Premises and Trendy Topics

 By “fresh premise” I mean pitching something that the market isn’t currently saturated in.
 Pay attention to agents who tweet their responses to queries (#tenqueries, #querylunch, #500queries), and you’ll see what they are receiving a lot of.
 Right now, winter 2014, they are receiving a lot of paranormal, dystopians, fairy tale retellings, and urban fantasy.
 Ghosts, angels, demons, werewolves, mermaids, psychics, empaths.

 The good news about publishing is that it’s cyclical.
 So you can try to grab the readers now, while they are hungry, by self-publishing, or you can wait a couple of years until the big publishers come back to it.
 Remember that anything that is trendy now, won’t be in two years when the books being written now are being put out on bookshelves.
 You either have to be a year or two ahead of the market, or a couple years behind.
 I heard one editor at a big 5 publisher say she was ready to start looking at vampire books again.
 Give it time.
 (And please don’t ask me which editor.
 I don’t remember because it wasn’t applicable to me personally.
 If you have an agent, s/he should know.)

 On Hashtags, Again